jaxonftw/nexusgateway/documentation/source/concepts/tech_overview/prompt.rst

 .. literalinclude:: ../includes/curve_config.yaml
     :language: yaml
     :linenos:
-    :lines: 1-45
+    :lines: 1-25
-    :emphasize-lines: 22-26
+    :emphasize-lines: 21-25
     :caption: Example Configuration

 ..
 Note::
-   As a roadmap item, Curve will expose the ability for developers to define custom guardrails via Curve-Guard-v2, and add support for additional safety checks defined by developers and hazardous categories like, violent crimes, privacy, hate, etc. To offer feedback on our roadmap, please visit our `github page <https://github.com/orgs/curvelaboratory/projects/1>`_
+   As a roadmap item, Curve will expose the ability for developers to define custom guardrails via Curve-Guard, and add support for additional safety checks defined by developers and hazardous categories like, violent crimes, privacy, hate, etc. To offer feedback on our roadmap, please visit our `github page <https://github.com/orgs/curvelaboratory/projects/1>`_